-She didn't want to come empty handed and had with her a horse, a barrel of skyr and a haycock (heysáta) for the horse, but as she arrived to the northern part of Hnappadalur valley, the haycock unravelled and fell down the mountain, which is now called Sátufjall or Mt.
+She didn't want to come empty-handed and had with her a horse, a barrel of skyr and a haycock (heysáta) for the horse, but as she arrived in the northern part of Hnappadalur valley, the haycock unravelled and fell down the mountain, which is now called Sátufjall or Mt.
 Haycock.

 The giantess was in a hurry as it was getting late and didn't bother picking up the haycock.
 She tried to hang on the horse with the barrel of skyr, but soon the horse gave in.
 The horse, which she left behind, stands on the mountain between Sátudalur valley and Flatir.

 In my photo above you will see the horse to the right in the photo and the barrel of skyr to the left - RHR.